aws-samples/aws-cloudwan-vpc-ipam-integration/README.md

 1. Create a VPC.
 Optionally, use VPC's department's IPAM pool to provide CIDR to the VPC: https://docs.aws.amazon.com/vpc/latest/ipam/create-vpc-ipam.html
 2. Create an VPC attachment to the corresponding CloudWAN segment.
 Tag the Cloud WAN VPC attachment with key:value pair of "department:<department-name>".
 For example: "department:finance"
 3. After a few minutes, check the VPC's associated routing table.
 It should have a route with a prefix list and target as the CloudWAN core-network.
 The prefix list should contain the VPC's department's CIDR.

+### Considerations
+1. This solution is useful when your VPCs have multiple exit points.
+In the scenario drawing, each VPC has 2 exit points.
+One towards the Cloud WAN core-network, and second towards AWS Direct Connect gateway
+2. In addition to the networking constructs, there's pricing associated with EventBridge and with Lambda.
+Please check out service pricing pages for more details